Semantic-Digital-Twin/Kimera-On-Diadem/README.md

 ### Run Kimera VIO Semantics on Custom Data

+To run Kimera Semantics on the data record at ARTGarage, follow the instructions below:

 You will need 5 terminals with ```cd /catkin_ws``` in all of them \
 **Terminal 1:**
 ```bash